 Goals and Objectives

-The program including some of the presentation slides can be viewed here.
+The program including some of the presentation slides and notes can be viewed here.

 The workshop provided ample opportunities to engage in discussion with faculty, students and a number of representatives from manufacturing and service industry, government organizations and non-profit entities.